NETWAYS/foreman-training/provisioning/04_compute_resource.md

  * On Compute resource using "New image"
  * Has to provide access via ssh to run finish scripts
  * API can allow to run user_data scripts for additional changes
+ * cloud_init can be installed to use the scripts of the same name
 * Available in "Create host" dialog
  * Speeds up installation
  * Should be very basic image, but of course can be very featureful if required